Pounamu: Significance to Māori

 Pounamu plays a very important role in Māori culture and is a taonga (treasure).
 It is and has been an important part of trade between the South Island iwi (tribe) Ngāi Tahu and other iwi.
 Adze blades made from pounamu were desired for carving of wood, and even with the arrival of metal tools pounamu tools were used.
 These were often reworked into hei tiki (stylised human figures worn as pendants) and other taonga when they were no longer useful for carving wood.
 After the arrival of Ngāi Tahu in the South Island in the middle of the 18th century, the production of pounamu increased.
 Pounamu crafting and trade was important to the economy of Ngāi Tahu.

 Pounamu taonga increase in mana (spiritual power or prestige) as they pass from one generation to another.
 Pounamu is believed to absorb the mana of its past owners, and some heirloom pieces are named after a former owner in memory of their position and authority.
 The most prized taonga are those with known histories going back many generations: these are believed to have their own mana and were often given as gifts to seal important agreements.

 Pounamu taonga include tools such as toki (adzes), whao (chisels), whao whakakōka (gouges), ripi pounamu (knives), scrapers, awls, hammer stones, and drill points.
 Hunting tools include matau (fishing hooks) and lures, spear points, and kākā poria (leg rings for fastening captive birds); weapons such as mere; and ornaments such as pendants (hei tiki, hei matau and pekapeka), ear pendants (kuru and kapeu), and cloak pins.
 Functional pounamu tools were widely worn for both practical and ornamental reasons, and continued to be worn as purely ornamental pendants (hei kakī) even after they were no longer used as tools.

 Pounamu is found only in the South Island of New Zealand, known in Māori as Te Wai Pounamu ('The [land of] Greenstone Water') or Te Wahi Pounamu ('The Place of Greenstone').
-In 1997 the Crown handed back the ownership of all naturally occurring pounamu to the South Island iwi Ngāi Tahu (or Kai Tahu), as part of the Ngāi Tahu Claims Settlement.
+In 1997 the Crown handed back the ownership of all naturally occurring pounamu to the South Island iwi Ngāi Tahu (or Kāi Tahu), as part of the Ngāi Tahu Claims Settlement.

 Pounamu was of such value to Māori that peace was cemented by the exchange of valuable carved heirlooms, creating what was figuratively called a tautau pounamu (door of greenstone), as in the saying Me tautau pounamu, kia kore ai e pakaru, ake, ake (Let conclude a peace treaty that may never be broken, for ever and ever).

+Large pounamu boulders were and still are placed at the entrances to significant cultural sites as mauri stones (touchstones), connecting visitors to the strength and significance of the site.
+Visitors are invited to gently rub the stone with a dry or wet hand to connect with its mana.